Type AIII orbits in the affine flag variety of type A: Preliminaries

 \subsection{Loop groups}

-As before let $\K$ be a field of characteristic not equal to two.
-The notions of the field of \defn{formal Laurent series} $F = \KLt$, the ring of \defn{formal power series} $A = \KPt$, the \defn{(algebraic) loop group} $G = \GL_n(F)$ of $\GL_n(\K)$, and the \defn{Iwahori subgroup} $B \subset \GL_n(A)$ are the same as in the previous work \cite{tong2024orthogonalsymplecticorbitsaffine}.
+As before, let $\K$ be a field of characteristic not equal to two.
+The notions of the field of \defn{formal Laurent series} $F = \KLt$, the ring of \defn{formal power series} $A = \KPt$, the \defn{(algebraic) loop group} of $\GL_n(\K)$, namely $G = \GL_n(F)$, and the \defn{Iwahori subgroup} $B \subset \GL_n(A)$ consisting of upper triangular matrices modulo $t$, are the same as in the introduction.